biobakery/biobakery_workflows/readme.md

     4. A file of the merged pathway abundances for the wmgx samples (normalized).
     5. The log file from the corresponding data processing workflow.
-    6. A file of the HUMAnN2 alignment counts for the wmgx samples (Optional).
+    6. A file of the HUMAnN alignment counts for the wmgx samples (Optional).
-    7. A file of the HUMAnN2 feature counts for the wmgx samples (Optional).
+    7. A file of the HUMAnN feature counts for the wmgx samples (Optional).
-    8. A file of the HUMAnN2 alignment counts for the wmtx samples (Optional).
+    8. A file of the HUMAnN alignment counts for the wmtx samples (Optional).
-    9. A file of the HUMAnN2 feature counts for the wmtx samples (Optional).
+    9. A file of the HUMAnN feature counts for the wmtx samples (Optional).
     10. A file of the gene families RNA/DNA normalized (Optional).
     11. A file of the ECs RNA/DNA normalized (Optional).